Abhishek-Maurya2/taskly/README.md

 ```

 ## Notes
-- Notifications require platform support/permissions; on web they are UI-only.
+- Notifications require platform support/permissions; on web they are UI only.
 - Supabase sync is planned; current build is fully local.